 Like computers, smartphones are also enriched with many font typefaces.
-Though smartphone manufacturers fabricate a handful of well-known font types, you might, at some point in time, want to get new Android font styles that aren’t readily preinstalled.
+Though smartphone manufacturers fabricate a handful of well-known font types, you might, at some point in time, want to install fonts on Android that aren’t readily preinstalled.

-This comprehensive guide will teach you exactly how to install custom fonts on Android.
+This comprehensive guide will teach you exactly how to install otf / ttf fonts on Android.
 The custom fonts as you want.

 Android is open source

 Even those with some technical expertise would admit that Android’s love for open source makes tinkering a lot more fun as compared to iOS.